Mintbase/templates/starter-next/README.md

 <img  src="https://i.imgur.com/bHpvyk6.png"  alt="cover_image"  width="0"  />

-This project serves as a starting point for your web3 project, it contains an empty canvas with nothing but a NEAR wallet connection.
+Effortless Onboarding: Jumpstart Your Web3 Journey with Ultra-Easy NEAR Wallet Integration.
+An empty canvas with nothing but a NEAR wallet connection.
 Use this project to bootstrap your dapp ideas and make progress as fast as possible!

 ## Getting Started